tesseract-ocr/tessdoc/FAQ.md

 ## How can I get the coordinates and confidence of each character?

 There are two options.
-If you would rather not get into programming, you can use Tesseract's hocr output format (read the [Tesseract manual page](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc) for details).
+If you would rather not get into programming, you can use Tesseract's hOCR output format (read the [Tesseract manual page](https://github.com/tesseract-ocr/tesseract/blob/master/doc/tesseract.1.asc) for details).
 If you are comfortable programming, use the [Tesseract API](https://github.com/tesseract-ocr/tesseract/blob/master/api/baseapi.h).

 ## How is confidence calculated?
 * **Character** - Compute a distance measure between 0 and 1 of the character from a training sample: